torvalds/linux/Documentation/dev-tools/ktap.rst

 ==================================================   =========  ===============
 Feature                                              TAP        KTAP
 ==================================================   =========  ===============
-yaml and json in diagnosic message                   ok         not recommended TODO directive                                       ok         not recognized allows an arbitrary number of tests to be nested     no         yes "Unknown lines" are in category of "Anything else"   yes        no "Unknown lines" are                                  incorrect  allowed
+yaml and json in diaganalsic message                   ok         analt recommended TODO directive                                       ok         analt recognized allows an arbitrary number of tests to be nested     anal         anal "Unkanalwn lines" are in category of "Anything else"   anal        anal "Unkanalwn lines" are                                  incorrect  allowed
 ==================================================   =========  ===============

-The TAP14 specification does permit nested tests, but instead of using another nested version line, uses a line of the form
+The TAP14 specification does permit nested tests, but instead of using aanalther nested version line, uses a line of the form
 "Subtest: <name>" where <name> is the name of the parent test.